-Because preparatory coursework is strongly recommended but not required, we do not make exceptions or provide "waivers" for preparatory coursework.
-If a course does not meet the criteria described here (e.g., is a specialized psychology or statistics course, or was completed more than ten years ago), we will note the course but it will not be formally considered during our review as meeting our preparatory coursework recommendation.
+Because preparatory coursework is strongly recommended but not required, we do not make exceptions or provide waivers for preparatory coursework.
+If a course does not meet the criteria described here (e.g., is a specialized psychology or statistics course, or was completed more than ten years ago), we will note the course but it will not satisfy our preparatory coursework recommendation.

-Please refer to our FAQ page for more information.
+Please refer to our admission FAQ for more information.

 Anatomy & Physiology

 This can be completed separately, as at least one semester/quarter (3-5 units or credits) of Anatomy and at least one semester/quarter (3-5 units or credits) of Physiology (including Animal, Human, or Exercise Physiology), or as two semesters/quarters (6-10 units or credits) of a combined Anatomy and Physiology course.
 We strongly prefer that these courses include a lab component.

 This should include at least one semester/quarter (3-5 units or credits) of General Chemistry, Organic Chemistry, or Biochemistry.